 The PICs system consists of two, 1U CubeSats with spherical camera arrays, a BYU ground network, and student-developed post-processing software.
 Each PIC has a spherical camera array (360°x180°), supported by flash LEDs.
 This camera array maintains visual of its target, regardless of deployment tumble, so no active navigation systems are necessary.
 Each PIC consists primarily of custom electrical, mechanical, and thermal subsystems developed by the undergraduate team during the last year.

-Immediately after deployment, the PICs capture several images of the launch vehicle and CubeSats.
-The PICs later transmit image telemetry data to BYU’s new, CCSDS capable, UHF and VHF ground station with 4 independently tracking dishes (pictured at right).
+Immediately after deployment, the PICs capture several images of the launch vehicle.
+The PICs later transmit image telemetry data to BYU’s new, CCSDS capable, UHF and VHF ground station with 2 independently tracking dishes (1 pictured at right).
 After all data has been downlinked, the cameras image the Earth for the remainder of their functional lives.